 The provided user guidance describes the delivery of the TOE to the customer.
 As explained in the user guidance, as part of the delivery procedure, the customer shall verify the correctness of the delivered TOE by performing the two-step identification procedure consisting of visual identification of the die markings and the reading of a special EEPROM section containing further identification information.
-The customer then compares the obtained information to reference values provided in the user guidance and data sheet.
+The customer then compares the obtained information to reference values provided in the user guidance and datasheet.

 The first step consists of checking the TOE chip surface.
-The TOE can be identified by the presence of a nameplate with identification value "T053A".
-This value indicates that the chip is manufactured by SSMC in Singapore and is the TOE base type.
+The TOE can be identified by the presence of a nameplate with identification value "T053A" for the TOE produced at SSMC in Singapore, and identification value "s053A" for the TOE produced at Global Foundries in Singappore.
+This is the TOE base type.

 The second step consists of reading the Device Coding and ROM code number from the TOE.
 The Device Coding is referred to as DC(0), DC(1), DC(2), DC(3).
 The ROM Code Number is referred to as RCN.
-Once these values are read out, the values as read are compared to the values as referred in the user guidance and data sheet.
+Once these values are read out, the values as read are compared to the values as referred in the user guidance and datasheet.
 The ROM Code Number is individual for each ROM content and is an indication of the ROM as loaded on the TOE.